Prisme-AS/Tech-Radar/README.md

 * Platforms.
 Things that we build software on top of such as .NET, SQL Server, Windows (etc).
 * Techniques.
 These include elements of a software development process, such as experience design; and structuring software, such as microservices.

 Items on the Tech Radar should only be captured if the cost of change is high or the benefits of standardizing outweigh the drawbacks.
-Each item on the tech radar should be there for the the good of Redgate or our customers.
+Each item on the tech radar should be there for the the good of Prisme or our customers.

 Each technology choice is positioned in one of four areas.
-* Adopt – We feel strongly that Redgate should be adopting these items.
+* Adopt – We feel strongly that Prisme should be adopting these items.
 It’s the default choice.
 * Trial – Worth pursuing.
 It’s important to understand how to build up this capability.
-Redgate teams can try this technology on a project that can support the risk.
+Prisme teams can try this technology on a project that can support the risk.
-* Assess – Worth exploring with the goal of understanding how it will affect Redgate
+* Assess – Worth exploring with the goal of understanding how it will affect Prisme
 * Hold - Proceed with caution

 The Tech Radar doesn’t provide all the answers, but it should give strong direction in those areas where choice makes a difference.
 For example, should we be favouring REST API´s over GraphQL?
 Are we adopting TypeScript?